Owner Managed Homes Construction Financing

-Most of our customers that build a home on their lot need a construction loan to finance the build.
+Most of our customers that build a custom home on their lot need a construction loan to finance the build.
 The construction loan is also known as interim financing because it is a short term loan only used during construction.
 Once the home is complete the interim loan is refinanced into a permanent mortgage.
 Most lenders issue the construction loan for a 12 month term.
 Longer terms of 18 to 24 months are available for larger projects.

 To qualify for interim financing a bank will consider the credit worthiness of the borrower much like a mortgage approval.
 They also consider the cost, equity and value of the project based on an appraisal done prior to construction.
 There are some variables in the way banks may calculate equity.
 Some lenders may look at the current value of the land vs the actual cost depending on how long you have owned the land.
 If land ownership is less than one year, then most lenders will use actual cost vs appraised value.
 Some lenders may use the total appraised value to calculate equity and some may use actual costs.
 Down payment or equity requirements are usually at least 10% and most banks prefer 20% equity or cash down.
 Cash reserves are also an important consideration for obtaining an interim loan.
 Banks like to verify there are funds available to cover interest payments and cost overruns or changes.